rrobbes/EngineeringOfMobileSystemsV2/2-JS/README.md

 Javascript is one of the most popular languages in the world.
 It is the language with the most repositories on [GitHub](https://octoverse.github.com/projects), and the most used in the annual StackOverflow [survey](https://insights.stackoverflow.com/survey/2018).
 Of note, on both of these rankings, TypeScript is rising rapidly.

 To play around with Javascript, you need a JS interpreter.
-Your browser has one!
-You can also install [node](https://nodejs.org/en/).
+Your browser has one: the development tools feature a javascript console.
+Alternatively, a website such as [repl.it](https://repl.it/languages/nodejs), or [expo snack](https://snack.expo.io) provide a more confortable UI to try out Javascript.
+You can also install [node](https://nodejs.org/en/) to use it locally.

+Importantly, in this class we don't want to cover all of Javascript.
+Javascript is a language that is large, and ``weird''.
+We will thus focus on the smallest and sanest subset of javascript that we need.
+In particular, we will focus on:

+- basic data types
+- functions and basic control structures (if, switch)
+- javascript objects (not classes)
+- lists

+This, combined with the React native API, will be enough to do the work we need this semester

 ## A bit of history